5) This in-depth report will teach you all you need to know about selling a buy to let property portfolio via an "Estate Agent" - - - - -

 Negative equity example - buy to let mortgage

-- Purchased with 85% loan to value buy to let mortgage - so £85K borrowed with a £15K deposit.
+- Purchased with 85% loan to value buy to let mortgage - £85K borrowed with £15K deposit.

-- Upon any sale the owner will always owe their lender £85K.
-This is because the monthly interest payments aren't reducing the £85K capital element.
+- Upon a sale the owner will always owe their lender £85K.
+Interest only mortgage.

 - Property sells today for £80K.
-As a condition of the sale, the lender needs to be repaid their £85K funds now to release the property title deeds to the new owner.
+As condition of sale - the lender needs to be repaid £85K now to release the property title deeds to new owner.

-- So in a nutshell - the seller needs to add their own £5K to the £80K raised from the sale to make £85K in total.
-To be used to pay back the lender.
+- Seller needs to add their own £5K to the £80K raised from the sale to make £85K in total.
+To pay back lender.

-You'll also need to consider your Capital Gains Tax position very carefully if you're going to be selling multiple properties in one sitting.
+You'll also need to consider your Capital Gains Tax position very carefully if you're going to be selling multiple properties at the same time.